French Lick

 Extra golf balls

-The Pete Dye Course is punishing; bring more than you think you need and accept that some will be left on the course.
+The Pete Dye Course is punishing; Bring more than you think you need and accept that some will be left on the course.

 Rain jacket

-Indiana spring and fall weather includes thunderstorms; pack it in the bag, not the car.
+Indiana spring and fall weather includes thunderstorms; Pack it in the bag, not the car.

 Patience

-The Dye course will test it; bring a deliberate attitude about accepting bogeys and double-bogeys without spiraling.
+The Dye course will test it; Bring a deliberate attitude about accepting bogeys and double-bogeys without spiraling.

 Comfortable resort casual clothes